-For decades, the virus was a ruthless killer, savaging entire communities.
+For decades, HIV was a ruthless killer, savaging entire communities.

 Thankfully, we’ve come a long way since, both in terms of treatment and response.

-According to Sexualwellbeing.ie, 6,000 people live with HIV in Ireland and they’re getting on with their lives as normal.
+According to Sexualwellbeing, 6,000 people live with HIV in Ireland and are getting on with their lives as normal.
 You may be one of them – and if you are, you may be considering buying a house or getting life insurance because you’re at that time in your life.

-Today, I’m going to take a look at that very topic in this article.
+Today, I will look at that very topic in this article.